Zacks Investment Research Lowers ReNeuron Group (OTCMKTS:RNUGF) to Hold

-Zacks Investment Research cut shares of ReNeuron Group (OTCMKTS:RNUGF) from a buy rating to a hold rating in a report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of ReNeuron Group (OTCMKTS:RNUGF) from a buy rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.

 According to Zacks, “ReNeuron Group plc is involved in the development of cell-based therapies.
 Its therapeutic candidate is CTX stem cell therapy for the treatment of patients left disabled by the effects of a stroke which are in clinical development phase.
 ReNeuron Group plc is headquartered in Pencoed, the United Kingdom. “